 Could this phenomenon have been in play when Albuquerque city councilor Ray Garduño (no relation) and other civic leaders came up with a new name for an old neighborhood?
-For years, a section of Southeast Albuquerque stretching roughly from the state fairgrounds area to Kirtland Air Force Base, had been commonly referred to as the “War Zone,” a derogatory sobriquet it earned because of high crime rates at the time.
+For years, a section of Southeast Albuquerque stretching roughly from the state fairgrounds area to Kirtland Air Force Base, had been commonly referred to as the “War Zone,” a derogatory sobriquet it gained because of high crime rates at the time.
 In recognition of the area’s cultural diversity and neighborhood partnerships designed to further the area as a cultural and social hub, the group agreed upon the name the “International District.”

 The International District is replete with specialty grocery stores and restaurants of various ethnicities.
 It is a veritable melting pot, a microcosm of the multi-cultural Duke City in a few blocks.
 The International District represents more than just cultural diversity.
 It represents people who took back their neighborhoods, a citizenry who lives and works in an area they are proud to call home.
 The International District has also become a respected dining destination.
 Aficionados of ethnic cuisine have come to recognize that few areas in the city offer as much culinary diversity.